Facts About Philippines That Will Blow Your Mind

 Karaoke Is Used to Promote Supermarket Specials

 Also, karaoke as a sing-along system was patented in 1975 by Filipino Roberto del Rosario before being commercialized.
 The inventor, a Japanese musician known as Daisuke, created karaoke in 1971.
 This form of entertainment is so popular in the Philippines that it is used to promote the sale of grocery items in supermarket locations.
-So, this is just one of those fun facts about the Philippines that is unique to the country.
+So, this example of Filipino culture is amongst those fun facts about the Philippines that is unique to the country.

 Naia International Airport in Manila Features a “No Wang Wang” Zone